-The beach is mostly sand, with rocks, small streams and rockpools and backed by cliffs of mudstone and sandstone.
-Opposite the harbour is a classic example of an anticline known as Ladies Cave.
-Beyond this are three small sandy coves backed by shingle and high wooded cliffs.
-The second along has a small mine adit at the back and the third (Swallow Tree) gives access to the coast path.
-As these beaches face east, they become shaded late in the afternoon.
-The coast from here to Monkstone is very sheltered and perfect for swimming and snorkelling at high tide.
-At low tide it is possible to walk to Monkstone Point and Monkstone beach.
+The shore consists of sand, rocks, small streams and rock-pools, backed by cliffs of mudstone and sandstone.
+Opposite the harbour is a classic example of an anticline known as Ladies Cave, beyond which are three small sandy coves backed by shingle and wooded cliffs.
+The first of these is St Bride's Bay (not to be confused with the larger bay of the same name on Pembrokeshire's west coast).
+The next along is backed by shingle and high wooded cliffs, with an old mine adit towards the back corner.
+The third is Swallowtree cove, which provides access to the coast path and is popular for high-tide swimming and fishing.
+As these beaches face east, the upper shore becomes shaded towards late afternoon.
+Around low tide it's possible to walk to Monkstone Point (in the distance above) and Monkstone beach.